nebs/NPCricket/README.md

 @end
 ```

-Then you simply tell `NPCricket` to use it, like so:
+Don't forget to tell `NPCricket` to use your handler.
 ```objective-c
 MyCustomHandler *myCustomHandler = [[MyCustomHandler alloc] init];
 [NPCricket useHandler:myCustomHandler];